andytuba/procgiene/slide/outro.md

 If you'd like to learn more about tracery, there are loads of tutorials and toys linked from [tracery.io](https://tracery.io)

-You can hear about the Twitter bots I'm working on if you follow me as [@andytuba](https://twitter.com/andytuba) &mdash; or connect with me elsewhere  on the web via [my website, andytuba.com](https://andytuba.com).
+You can hear about the Twitter bots I'm working on if you follow me [@andytuba](https://twitter.com/andytuba) &mdash;  or connect with me elsewhere on the web via [andytuba.com](https://andytuba.com).